QuarkNerd/blog/ceberhardt/_posts/2014-06-26-swift-sequences.md

 Which is pretty neat!

-In order order to aid understanding the next set of examples, the following adds a simple `println` statement to the Fibonacci sequence so that you can see when the next item is requested from the generator:
+In order to aid understanding the next set of examples, the following adds a simple `println` statement to the Fibonacci sequence so that you can see when the next item is requested from the generator:

 {% highlight csharp %}
 class Fibonacci : Sequence {